 CONNECTING COMMUNITY RESILIENCE AND ECONOMIC RECOVERY

 In the summer of 2020, as we reconciled ourselves to a long-term quarantine and watched the growing impacts of a global economic unraveling, many people projected that no matter who was elected President of the United States in November, the new Administration would be compelled to initiate a massive economic stimulus initiative.
-Assuming that job creation would be the dominant theme of any stimulus package, UDI and others anticipated a huge opportunity to scale natural climate solutions by illustrating the perfect alignment that exists between climate and community resilience work with the national imperative to create good jobs and stimulate economic recovery.
+Assuming that job creation would be the dominant theme of any stimulus package, Center for Regenerative Solutions and others anticipated a huge opportunity to scale natural climate solutions by illustrating the perfect alignment that exists between climate and community resilience work with the national imperative to create good jobs and stimulate economic recovery.
 What follows is an overview of the founding of a new initiative—Trees for Community Recovery (T4CR)—and its efforts to raise awareness and support of urban and community forests and grow the economic sector that maintains them.

 Natural Climate Solutions: Far & Away The Biggest Job Creators